yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cbasepane-class.md

 ### <a name="return-value"></a>Wartość zwracana

-Koniunkcja bitowa lub kombinacja flag AFX_CBRS_.
+Bitowe lub kombinacje AFX_CBRS_ flag.

 ### <a name="remarks"></a>Uwagi